-In addition to learning how to breastfeed there can be some other factors which can impact how ‘easy’ breastfeeding is and how confident how might feel about feeding your baby.
+Breastfeeding challenges can impact how straightforward breastfeeding is and how confident you might feel about feeding your baby.

 These generally take place between 7- 10 days, between 2-3 weeks, between 4-6 weeks, 3 months, 4 months, 6 months and 9 months.

 Spurts can last a few days but for some babies it is more likely to be a week or more especially at 4 months and 9 months when there is a big developmental leap.

 It can be easier to meet your baby’s needs and go with what they need.
 Your baby could need more food, as well reassurance/safety as their brain develops and their world is changing.
 Your baby could be more cuddly, could wake more and may just need to cling to you.